mplpl/unrar_amiga/README.md

 * ixemul V48 (http://aminet.net/package/util/libs/ixemul-48.0)
 * 4MB RAM (unrar needs 2.6MB on its own)

-Exact memory utilization depends on
+Exact memory utilization depends on size of the compressed files.
+For insance my test archive with one 2.0GB file in it, needs 32MB of RAM to unpack.

 <h2>Details</h2>